Psifi-Solutions/csrf-csrf/example/react/README.md

 # React Example

 This example intends to be a generic example of how to use `csrf-csrf`.
-Whilst the example is React based the backend configuration is catered to serving an SPA frontend client, or any other client which is being independently hosted of the API.
+Whilst the example is React based the backend configuration is catered to serving a Single Page Application (SPA), or any client which is being independently hosted of the API.
 The example assumes that the frontend is hosted cross-site to the backend API.
 In a case where the frontend is not hosted cross-site to the backend you would want to ensure the CSRF cookie has `sameSite` set to `strict`.

 If you aren't sure whether requests from your frontend to your backend are considered cross-site, check the ["What is considered a cross-site request?"](../../FAQ.md#additional-resources) in the FAQ.

 For this particular example it would actually be better to use `csrf-sync` instead, however this is for demonstrative purposes of `csrf-csrf`.

-The React app attempts to take on and follow the principles of [bulletproof-react](https://github.com/alan2207/bulletproof-react/tree/master/apps/react-vite) but does not do so exhaustively as it's just an example, the backend attempts to translate the same principles.
+The React app attempts to take on and follow the principles of [bulletproof-react](https://github.com/alan2207/bulletproof-react/tree/master/apps/react-vite) but does not do so exhaustively as it is just an example, the backend attempts to translate the same principles.

 ## Running the example